Student Code of Conduct and Community Standards

 • Community Service: The student is required to participate in suitable community service activity or setting as set in writing and commensurate with the conduct violation.

-• No Contact Order: The student receives an order from the College requiring the student to stay away from another individual for a stated period of time.
+• No Contact Order: The student receives an order from the University requiring the student to stay away from another individual for a stated period of time.
 The impacted students’ academic schedules may also be amended.

 • Disciplinary Probation: The student is placed on probation for a stated period of time, set in writing.
 Failure to demonstrate appropriate conduct during that period may subject the student to further consequences/sanctions, such as community service and/or suspension.

-• Suspension: For a stated period of time, set in writing and not to exceed one academic year, the student is excluded from attending classes, visiting the College, living in and/or visiting the residence halls.
-Upon the expiration of the suspension period, the student may be subject to a probation period, during which the student is expected to demonstrate appropriate conduct as a member of the College community.
+• Suspension: For a stated period of time, set in writing and not to exceed one academic year, the student is excluded from attending classes, visiting the University, living in and/or visiting the residence halls.
+Upon the expiration of the suspension period, the student may be subject to a probation period, during which the student is expected to demonstrate appropriate conduct as a member of the University community.
 During residence hall suspension, a student may or may not also be concurrently suspended from classes and/or campus activities.

 • Residence Hall Expulsion: The student permanently loses privileges to live and/or visit the campus residence halls.

 • Disciplinary Dismissal Pending Appeal: The student is excluded from classes and/or campus activities for a stated period of time while a review is process and an appeal process is being pursued.
-Upon the expiration of the dismissal period, the student may be subject to a probation period during which the student is expected to demonstrate appropriate conduct as a member of the College community.
+Upon the expiration of the dismissal period, the student may be subject to a probation period during which the student is expected to demonstrate appropriate conduct as a member of the University community.

 • Students may be subject to other consequences and/or sanctions, as deemed appropriate following the Administrative Review and/or Appeal Hearing.